What is the Statute of Limitations in the Vaccine Program?

 All vaccine claims must be filed in the United States Court of Federal Claims, located in Washington, DC.

-Vaccine injury cases cannot be filed in state or local court.
+Vaccine injury cases cannot be filed in state or local court before proceeding through the Vaccine Program.
 Vaccine injury litigation is a specialized area of practice, and there are few attorneys who do it.
-Our law firm is one of only a select few that focus exclusively on vaccine injury claims, and our attorneys are licensed to practice in the United States Court of Federal Claims.
+Our law firm is one of a select few that focus exclusively on vaccine injury claims, and our attorneys are licensed to practice in the United States Court of Federal Claims.

 What compensation is available in the Vaccine Program?